electric-sheep-co/2d-sparse-bitmaps-node/README.md

 `allInBounds` will be a list of two-element lists (tuples), where the `x` coordinate is the first value (`[0]`) and `y` is the second (`[1]`).

+Has a third optional parameter, `strict`, which if set to `true` will cull the list before return to only include points strictly within the given bounding box; otherwise, points within any _chunk intersected by the bounding box_ will be returned.

 ### Get an instance bound to `key`:

 The returned instance has the same methods as above but all _no longer take_ the `key` argument: